lucalista/shinestacker/README.md

 ## Issues

+PNG files have not been tested so far.

-The support of TIFF, in particular 16-bit images, is still partial, and PNG files have not been tested so far:
+The support of TIFF, in particular 16-bit images, is still partial:
 * ```SVCorrection``` and ```LSCorrection``` are only supported for 8-bit images
 * Even if ```exif_path``` is explicitly specified, for 16-bit TIFF exif data are not saved.
 Saving exif is implemented using the PIL library which does not support 16-bit TIFF as output, and therefore it would automatically downgrade the image to 8-bit, which is not a desirable feature.
 * Focus stacking modules crashes for TIFF files if  ```denoise``` is set ifferent from zero due to an assertion failure in the Open CV library.
 This is similar to a [known issue on stackoverflow](https://stackoverflow.com/questions/76647895/opencv-fastnlmeansdenoisingmulti-should-support-16-bit-images-but-does-it).